 We had fun at the picnic that was held last year in Brighton.
+This year we were unable to find a venue.
+We hope to be able to next year.
 We look forward to this each year.
-Though we are having issues trying to find a location this year.
 We always place up a gallery after the fact filled with photos of the dogs and their families that attended, usually in the 60-75 dog range.
 It is always a potluck.
 I think everyone has a good time.

 Note: If you are interested in a future Talemaker Havanese puppy then please complete the Puppy Questionnaire and we'll continue this conversation with you directly in email.

 In addition, we are always aware when one of our good friends and fellow Breeders have Havanese pups available and will be happy to direct you to one of them.
 The process starts, for those seriously interested, with you completing our puppy questionnaire.
 You get a good look into who and what we are with the excellent work my wife, Darlah, has done on the web pages and her blogs.
 She does put it all out there.
 The more time you spend on our web site the more you will get to know about Havanese in general and our Havanese specifically.
 We do not advertise.
 But through our web site, www.talemakerhavanese.com the HFC (the national breed club for Havanese in Canada www.havanesefanciers.com) and word of mouth from our puppy families, we continue to have a waiting list.
 We only breed when we think we can improve our lines.
 And our puppies are spoken for before they are born.
 We are currently averaging an enquiry a day, day in and day out.
 We are never going to meet that demand and have no interest in doing so.
 We have a huge interest in finding the best homes we can for each and every one of our puppies.
 And remember, we are the farthest thing from someone that takes your money and never wants to hear from you again.
 When you get one of our puppies we are always going to be there for you, whatever you need, throughout the life of the pup.